kattemolle/HVQE/README.md

 - Test your installation by running `$ python3 test_HVQE.py`.
 This may take a minute.

 - You're all set for running a VQE for your own graphs and ansätze!

+Installation has only been tested on UNIX-systems.
+Please open an issue or contact me directly if you would like to install HVQE on Windows.